 Some important things to keep in mind:

 - Per Watt.
-Most solar rebates in the province are awarded based on the size of the system you install in units of Watts.
-Jump back up to the Sizing Section if you don’t understand what this means.
+Rebates in the province are awarded based on the size of the system you install, in units of watts.
+Jump back up to the System Sizing section if you don’t understand what this means.

 - Eligible Costs.
-Most rebates have a maximum funding amount that is based on a percentage of total eligible expenses.
-In general, eligible expenses include the full cost of materials and installation, but not the cost of taxes.
+Rebates have a maximum funding amount that is based on a percentage of total eligible expenses.
+In general, eligible expenses include the full cost of materials and installation, but not tax.

 - Qualified Installation.
 Finally, rebates in Alberta must meet certain installation qualifications.
-This often includes the stipulation that the system must be approved under Alberta’s Micro-Generation Legislation and be installed by a qualified installer with CSA approved electric equipment.
+This includes the stipulation that the system must be installed by a qualified installer with CSA approved electric equipment.